 In consultation with the Provost, the Sabbatical Leave Committee will submit an annual report to the Senate which details sabbatical leave activities.
 The Senate will undertake periodic review of these reports and investigate additional initiatives to encourage sabbatical leaves as an avenue for faculty professional development.

-The Center for Teaching, Learning and Faculty Development (or successor unit) my consult if necessary with the Committee in developing information, particularly web-based material, to inform faculty and academic departments about the sabbatical leave policy and about avenues for funding of sabbatical leaves.
+The William G. Jackson Center for Teaching and Learning (or successor unit) may consult if necessary with the Committee in developing information, particularly web-based material, to inform faculty and academic departments about the sabbatical leave policy and about avenues for funding of sabbatical leaves.

 This proposal supersedes, and upon approval nullifies, previous Senate Proposals concerning sabbatical leaves, including Proposals 13-78, 1-95, 29-96, 5-00, 6-00, and 12-00.